- What’s new with RenderMan®?

 - How does Pixar define “non-commercial” use?

 Simply any usage of RenderMan that does not involve direct commercial use to generate profits.
-Example non-commercial use-cases include evaluations, personal learning and familiarization, student usage, any type of experimentation, research, and the development of tools and plug-ins that compliment the RenderMan.
+Example non-commercial use-cases include evaluations, personal learning and familiarization, student usage, any type of experimentation, research, and the development of tools and plug-ins that complement RenderMan.
+Educational content that generates indirect revenue through video platforms such as Youtube or Vimeo are also considered non-commercial.

 - Is Non-Commercial RenderMan appropriate for Educational Institutions?

-In general, no. Non-Commercial RenderMan is intended for individual use.
-For classroom deployment or other educational use cases, please contact email@example.com discuss whether other options such as floating license grants may apply.
+Educational Institutions have access to floating license grants which include the full suite of RenderMan tools, including Stylized Looks.
+In general, Non-Commercial RenderMan is intended for individual use.
+For classroom deployment or other educational use cases, please contact firstname.lastname@example.org to discuss floating license grants.